s1avvo/cxf-converter/README.md

 - Parses CxF objects of type Target/Standard and reads ReflectanceSpectrum data
 - Normalizes spectra to a standard range and step, then computes XYZ using reference illuminants and observers
 - Applies chromatic adaptation (Bradford) when needed and derives sRGB, CIELab, OKLab/OKLCH; computes CMYK and HEX from sRGB

-## Notes
-- Data conversion is performed client-side; files are not uploaded to a server for processing
-- Emailing results sends the converted JSON payload to Resend only when you submit the form

-## Acknowledgements
-- CIE standard observer functions and reference illuminants data tables

-## License
-No license specified yet.